Address: Pepsi Max Baskerville Raceway, 473 Baskerville Rd, Old Beach TAS 7017, Australia

 From Hobart itself, head out on A1 (Brooker Highway) before crossing the River Derwent via the Brooker Bridge (B35), then taking the East Derwent Highway (B32) north until you reach Baskerville Road.

 Many visitors travel to Tasmania from Melbourne by sea on the Spirit of Tasmania.
 Departing from Melbourne and arriving in Devonport, this has the added benefit of letting you bring your own car.
 This does make for a fairly lengthy drive all the way down the Midland Highway (A1) to Brighton, where you take the C321 and C325 roads south until you reach Baskerville Road.

-Find the best hotel and flight deals near to Baskerville Raceway:
+Find the best hotel and room deals near to Baskerville Raceway: